KariocaMarron/com617-AutomatedNetworkTroubleshooting-1/David/docs/opennms-setup.md

 # OpenNMS Setup and Monitoring

+https://github.com/gallenc/opennms-tutorials-1/tree/main/session1/minimal-minion-activemq  docker compose porject with opennms - should work

+need to connect the netowork to the containerlab network

 ## Overview
 OpenNMS was deployed using Docker to monitor the Containerlab network environment and detect network events.